Raphaël Lessard: 2020

 In 2020, Lessard joined KBM for the full Truck season in the No. 4 Tundra.
 Despite missing the playoffs, he won his first career Truck race at Talladega Superspeedway when he was leading as the caution came out on the final lap, becoming the first French Canadian to win in a NASCAR national series.

 2021

 Lessard lost his KBM ride to John Hunter Nemechek in 2021 and subsequently moved to GMS Racing to drive the No. 24.
 The plans initially outlined a 12-race schedule before it was increased to the full season.
 However, funding troubles forced him out of the truck after seven races.

 Xfinity Series

 2022

-Lessard was scheduled to drive the No. 87 for SQR Development on a part-time basis in the NASCAR Xfinity Series throughout the 2022 season but would later be released from the team before the season even started due to Lessard taking issue with a sexual harassment case involving team-owner J. C. Stout.
+Lessard was scheduled to drive the No. 87 for SQR Development on a part-time basis in the NASCAR Xfinity Series throughout the 2022.
+Team owner J. C. Stout was unable to field the team due to "personal reasons", leaving Lessard without a ride.
+Stout had been arrested in January 2022 for criminal contempt after a pattern of erratic behavior.

-Pinty’s Series
+Canada Series

 2019

 Lessard would make his Pinty’s Series debut at Autodrome Chaudière.
-He would go onto to win in his Series debut.
+He would go onto to win in his series debut.

 2021

-Lessard would sweep the first two races at Sunset, making him a perfect 3 for 3 in his Pinty’s Series career.
+Lessard would sweep the first two races at Sunset.